 3.7 Addition of New Facilities.
 Sysco Corporation and EESI may mutually agree to, but are not obligated to, add any facility acquired by a Sysco Party after the Effective Date of this Agreement (“New Facility”) as a Facility subject to the terms of this Agreement.
 In the event that Sysco Corporation desires to add a New Facility, it shall notify EESI in writing of such desire and provide to EESI such information as is reasonably requested by EESI with respect thereto.
 Further, such notice shall specify Sysco Corporation’s proposed date upon which the New Facility will begin to receive its energy requirements pursuant to this Agreement, which date will be no sooner than sixty days after the date of such notice.
-If the Parties agree to add a New Facility, then the Parties shall execute an amendment to this Agreement reflecting the addition of the New Facility, including the price for energy for such New Facility.
+If the Parties agree to add a New Facility, then the Parties shall execute an amendment to this Agreement adding the New Facility to Exhibit B and Schedule 2.0, and indicating the price for energy for such New Facility.

 4.0.
 GENERAL TERMS AND CONDITIONS